inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 ## ELIGIBILITY
 All patients who have received local anaesthesia via an epidural catheter in the last 12 hours.
-If a patient has a number equal to or greater than zero entered in flowsheet  Epidural drugs | Volume (mL) | 7001026  within the last ?12 hours (use 12 hours for now, but this may be amended), they are eligible.
+If a patient has a number equal to or greater than zero entered in flowsheet  Epidural drugs | Volume (mL) | 7001026  within the last 12 hours (use 12 hours for now, but this may be amended), they are eligible.

 *Note these patients will more frequently be found on the post-surgical units, T06 and PACU*

 ## VALIDITY

-A patient is classified as 'on an epidural' for ?12 hours following data entry in the flowsheet.
+A patient is classified as 'on an epidural' for 12 hours following data entry in the flowsheet.

-If a patient is 'on epidural' they are required to have a motor block assessment documented for at least ?12 hours following any data entered into flowsheet 7001026.: 2 hourly during the day shift (08:00-19:59), and 4 hourly during the night shift (20:00-07:59) ?unless red flag or worsening bromage score....
-Define!
+If a patient is 'on epidural' they are required to have 30415249 Motor block assessment left leg and 30415250 Motor block assessment right leg assessed and documented 2 hourly during the day shift (08:00-19:59), and 4 hourly during the night shift (20:00-07:59).
+Once there is no data in epidural volume infused flowsheet 7001026, the epidural drugs have been stopped, this pattern of documentation (2 and 4 hours) should be continued for up to 12 hours or until both scores are zero, whichever comes first.

-30415249 Motor block assessment left leg
-30415250 Motor block assessment right leg

 ## SUMMARY (tile)